DharmitD/DevSecOps-Secure-Cloud-Enclaves/README.md

 __Design Implications and Discussion:__

 * __Scripting:__ The scripting aspect of the project is flexible, in that the necessity of automation is paramount while the language it is written in is not.
 Most likely the scripting will be done in either Python, bash, or powershell.
 In the final stages of the product, if all key goals are met, the scripts will be converted into Java workflows so that they can be productionalized as a part of CONS3RT.
 * __Object Storage:__ To include an object storage feature, the OpenStack Swift Object Storage API will be used.
 This platform is already built to function in an OpenStack environment.
 The platform is also flexible in that it allows scripting in a variety of programming languages.
 In addition, it offers object encryption and versioning which are among our security standards.
 Another consideration was GlusterFS, but the OpenStack Object storage API seemed the better option for ease of use and capability.
+Since the MOC is compatible with Ceph storage, the underlying Object storage feature will be Ceph.
+We intend to use S3 API provided by Ceph to allow creation of buckets.
 * __Logging:__ For logging the two main considerations were FluentD and Logstash.
 Logstash is easier to configure and procedural in nature, but needs to be deployed along with another caching tool, Redis, to ensure reliability.
 As the main focus of the project is reliable security, the better option is thus FluentD, which is the more reliable logging platform but initially harder to configure.
+However, we are in the process of finding out whether MOC is FluentD compatible or not, for now our goal is to enable bucket logging and object versioning on buckets, using the S3 API provided by Ceph.
 * __Accounts and Credentials:__ The rotation and changing of accounts and credentials, as well as controlling access to various functions in the cloud allocation will be done using both functionality from the CONS3RT service and the OpenStack Keystone Identity API.
 * __Key Management Service:__ OpenStack has some suggested software to deal with encryption and key management.
 Barbican, the OpenStack Key Manager service, will be used for volume encryption by generating and storing keys.
 An open-source Key Management Interoperability Protocol, PyKMIP library, to define message formats for the manipulation of keys.